← writing

 it works for any number of features. add age, antennas? just add more weighted terms. it's always a flat cut through the space (a "hyperplane").

-one more notation trick: treat the bias as a weight w0w_0 attached to a constant input x0=1x_0 = 1. then:
+we can fold the bias into the weights to keep the algebra clean: treat it as a weight w0w_0 attached to a constant input x0=1x_0 = 1. then:

 w01+w1H+w2W=0w_0 \cdot 1 + w_1 H + w_2 W = 0